Why the artwash award?

 following the who ban on tobacco advertising in the 1970s, the tobacco industry began to look for “corporate sponsorships” with museums, major cultural and sporting events and individual artists. corporate sponsorship became a strategic marketing tool for tobacco companies to advertise their company without directly advertising their products.

-historically, arts sponsorships come with strings attached: grantees are required to put the company’s name on advertisements, websites, promotional materials and sometimes naming rights on venues and festivals.
+historically, arts sponsorships come with strings attached: recipients are generally required to put the company’s name on advertisements, websites, promotional materials and can include naming rights on venues and festivals.

 why poke the bear?

-this is not a finger pointing exercise, but an attempt to generate an informed public debate through our artwork. we acknowledge that raising questions about the historical relationship our cultural institutions have with mining companies is deeply problematic and uncomfortable for us all, because we are all complicit in some way, as audiences, artists and institutions, particularly in wa.
+we acknowledge that raising questions about the historical relationship that our cultural institutions have with mining companies is deeply problematic and uncomfortable for us all, because we are all complicit in some way, as audiences, artists and institutions, particularly in wa.

-by ‘poking the bear’ in creative, humorous ways, hopefully we can collectively strengthen attempts already being made by climate activists, schools strikers, green lobbyists and many others to hold the fossil fuel industry to account for the willful destruction of the planet – by looking past any ‘artwashing’ to the actual things these companies say or are reported to have carried out.
+by ‘poking the bear’ in creative, humorous ways, hopefully we can collectively strengthen attempts already being made by climate activists, schools strikers, green lobbyists and many others to hold the extractive industries to account for the wilful destruction of the planet – by looking past any ‘artwashing’ to the actual things these companies say or are reported to have carried out.

 has pvi received money from the mining industry?